mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/sdk/contributing-to-sdk.md

 # TypeScript SDK - Contributing

-If you want to contribute with a new Client Implementation to typescript SDK here are some guidelines
+If you want to contribute with a new client implementation to typescript SDK here are some guidelines:

 ## 1. Create Issue